Should I Sue for Sexual Harassment in Federal or State Court?

 “If you’re a layperson Googling sexual harassment, a lot of times where you’ll land is Title VII,” says Hanley.
 And Title VII is an extremely important federal law.
 However, individuals may not realize that, depending on where they live, they have further legal options under state law.

-“Juries at the state level can understand that, whereas they are barred at the federal level from awarding greater compensation.
-So, it may not be beneficial to someone who has experienced sexual harassment to bring a claim in federal court only using Title VII since they can’t collect the full value of their damages.
+“Juries at the state level understand these costs.
+So, it may not be beneficial to bring a claim in federal court only using Title VII.
 It’s often going to be capped or cut off at $300,000.”

 Title VII Has an Administrative Exhaustion Requirement